 Top tips for caring for a person with dementia in hospital

 Hospitals can be disorientating and frightening for someone with dementia, but there is a lot that can be done to make someone’s stay easier.
 Here are some useful tips:

 Let staff know that the person you care for has dementia.

 Give staff information about a person’s individual preferences, likes and dislikes.
 Ask for these to be recorded.

-If the person has trouble eating and drinking ask that they have someone to help them at mealtime or ask if you can help out (if you are able to)
+If the person has trouble eating and drinking ask that they have someone to help them at mealtime or ask if you can help out (if you are able to).

-Ask staff to discuss with you what will happen when it is time for the person with dementia to leave hospital so that you are prepared and know what support is available.
+Ask staff to discuss with you what will happen when it is time for them to leave hospital so that you are prepared and know what support is available.

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.